 Get ready to celebrate summer...Nordic style!
 Our new summer extravaganza will focus on a different Nordic region each year, and in 2019, we are making summer cool with an exploration of the Arctic.

 You’re invited to National Nordic Museum’s new summer cultural showcase- Nordic Sól!
 With a cool focus on Arctic vendors, crafts, music, and culture, this collaboration of polar artisans and like-minded local businesses will feature a series of thoughtfully curated events, including an Arctic-themed Pecha Kucha, Friday night concert featuring the Circumpolar Hip Hop Collab, and a Saturday evening Arctic Adventure of modern fashion, traditional foods, and aquavit garden!
-For kids and families, we will have face painting, Arctic film shorts, traditional Inuit games, a snow machine, STEAM activities, and more throughout the weekend.
+For kids and families, we will have Arctic film shorts, traditional Inuit games, STEAM activities, and more throughout the weekend.
+Plus a special appearance by the Sweet Wheels ice cream truck!
+Plus, you'll get half-off your admission to the Museum on August 24 and 25.

 PechaKucha: A Changing Arctic - Culture, Community, and Climate